 Click on Create and Continue to create the Current Step and move onto next step.

 Now, Let's see how a click operation is performed in Testsigma.
 We need to click on the Login button to submit the Username and Password.

-- Start typing “click” on the Action text area.
+- As in previous step, start typing “click” in the Action text field.

 - There’s no need for Test Data or input in this case.
 We do not have any input to enter but UI identifier to locate this click button.
-So, let us choose the grammar Click UI [identifier].
+So, let us choose the grammar Click on ui identifier.

-- Replace the UI identifier with a variable, say, "submit."
-Now, click on Create.
+- Replace the ui identifier part with a variable, say, 'submit'.